Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 - A machine with Docker installed.
 - Ports 19998, 19999, 29998, 29999, and 30000 available

-If you don't have access to a machine with Docker installed, you can provision a small AWS EC2 instance (for example  t2.small, it costs about $0.03/hour) to follow along with the tutorial.
+If you don't have access to a machine with Docker installed, you can provision a small AWS EC2 instance (e.g. t2.small) to follow along with the tutorial.
 When provisioning the instance, set the security group so that the following ports are open to  your IP address and the CIDR range of the Alluxio clients (e.g. remote Spark clusters):

++ 19998 for the CIDR range of your Alluxio servers and clients: Allow the clients and workers to communicate with Alluxio Master RPC processes.
-+ 19999 for the IP address of your browser:  Allow you to access the Alluxio web UI.
++ 19999 for the IP address of your browser:  Allow you to access the Alluxio master web UI.
-+ 19998 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Master RPC processes.
++ 29999 for the CIDR range of your Alluxio and clients: Allow the clients to communicate with Alluxio Worker RPC processes.
-+ 29999 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Worker RPC processes.
++ 30000 for the IP address of your browser:  Allow you to access the Alluxio worker web UI.

-To set up Docker after provisioning the instance, which will be referred as the Docker Host , run
+To set up Docker after provisioning the instance, which will be referred as the Docker Host, run

 ```console
 $ sudo yum install -y docker
 $ sudo service docker start